- Purchase the complete Expat Arrivals Turkey Guide (PDF)

 Turkey has a sound banking infrastructure with plenty of local and foreign options for expats to choose from.
-Expats moving to Turkey on an employment package may be surprised to find that they generally don’t get to choose the bank they would prefer to use.
-Rather, employers choose a single bank to work with.
-Employees are then responsible for opening the appropriate bank account to receive payment.
+Expats moving to Turkey on an employment package may be surprised to find that they generally don't get to select the bank they would prefer to use.
+Instead, employers choose a single bank to work with.
+Employees are then responsible for opening an appropriate account with that bank to receive payment.

 Money in Turkey